ibm-cloud-docs/containers/cs_network_policy.md

 # Controlling traffic with network policies
 {: #network_policies}

-Every Kubernetes cluster is set up with a network plug-in that is called Calico.
+Every Kubernetes cluster is set up with a network plug-in called Calico.
 Default network policies are set up to secure the public network interface of every worker node in {{site.data.keyword.containerlong}}.
 {: shortdesc}

 If you have unique security requirements, you can use Calico and Kubernetes to create more network policies for a cluster.
 With Kubernetes network policies, you can specify the network traffic that you want to allow or block to and from a pod within a cluster.
 To set more advanced network policies such as blocking incoming (ingress) traffic to LoadBalancer services, use Calico.